 Input from Jean-Pierre:

-In view of the QINS usage analysis provided by the FR NMPG in the table above for each of the CA event, the FR NMPG conclusion is that it is not possible to define a rule by which we know for sure for some events whether the QINS in the instruction refer to the underlying or to the new distributed security.
+In view of the QINS usage analysis provided by Jean-Pierre in the table above for each of the CA event, it has been concluded that it is not possible to define a rule by which we know for sure for some events whether the QINS in the instruction refer to the underlying or to the new distributed security.

 The only easy option out is to create an indicator at option level to indicate whether the instruction needs to be received on the underlying security or the new security.